 Marketing Efficiency of Inland Fisheries in Different Marketing Channels

 The marketing efficiency of highly perishable commodities, such as fish, is generally evaluated by the price paid by the consumer.
-This was further computed by using a modified measure of marketing efficiency suggested by Acharya and Agrawal (2003).
+This was further computed by using a modified measure of marketing efficiency suggested by Acharya and Agarwal (2003).
 Table 16 represents the marketing efficiency of inland fisheries across different marketing channels.

 Table 16: Marketing efficiency of inland fisheries in different marketing channels